junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 This document serves as a concise guide for AI agents implementing the AI Multi-Communications Engine.

+## ⚠️ IMPORTANT CREDENTIAL MANAGEMENT ⚠️

+Before any implementation or deployment, understand the credential management approach:

+1. **Credential Architecture**: The system uses AWS Secrets Manager for all credentials, with references stored in DynamoDB.
+Study `lld/secrets-manager/aws-referencing-v1.0.md` and `hld/aws-secrets-summary.md` to understand this pattern.

+2. **Local Testing**: When implementing functionality locally, request necessary test credentials from the human supervisor.
+These should match the format defined in the secrets architecture.

+3. **AWS Production**: `hld/aws-production-credentials-template.md` contains the template for documenting AWS resources.
+The actual credentials will be provided by the human supervisor when needed.

+⚠️ **DO NOT proceed with AWS deployment without first requesting credentials and explicit authorization!** ⚠️

 ## Quick Start

 ### Immediate Action Steps